frnmst/gnupot/README.md

 $ git clone https://github.com/frnmst/gnupot.git
 $ cd gnupot
 ```
-You have two possibilities for the setup of GNUpot:
+You have **two possibilities** for the setup of GNUpot:
 - run the setup: `./setup`
-- **or** copy srv/gnupot.config.example to ~/.config/gnupot/gnupot.config and
+- **OR** copy srv/gnupot.config.example to ~/.config/gnupot/gnupot.config and
   edit it to your needs.
+Manually initialize a shared repository on the
+  server and clone it on the client.

 After that you must:
 - be sure to have an SSH server up and running.